-Further to publication of the circular, on July 2, 2017, the Commissioner published a draft circular on the required disclosure format in the periodic report of insurance companies relating to the economic solvency regime based on Solvency II.
-Pursuant to the draft circular, insurance companies must include in their annual and quarterly reports a report about the solvency ratio according to the appendix to the draft circular.
+Further to publication of the circular, on September 3, 2017, the Commissioner published a second draft circular on the required disclosure format in the periodic reports and websites of insurance companies relating to the economic solvency regime based on Solvency II.
+Pursuant to the draft circular, insurance companies must include in their annual and quarterly reports, and at the time of the periodic report also on their website, a report about the solvency ratio in accordance with the appendix to the draft circular.

-2.4.1.2.3 On March 1, 2017, a circular was published concerning provisions for the wording of insurance plans which prescribes additional provisions that should or should not be included in an insurance plan.
-The provisions of the circular will enter into force as follows: for long-term care plans, motor property insurance (self-owned and third-party), personal accidents, dental insurance, travel insurance and life-savings insurance, on August 1, 2017; for insurance plans for medical expenses, on October 1, 2017, and for the other insurance plans, on December 1, 2017.

-- 2.4.1.2.4 On February 1, 2017, the Commissioner published a circular concerning the cancellation of insurance policies which prescribes that insureds are entitled to request cancellation of insurance policies by email, personal online account, call to a call center, fax and other methods chosen by the insurer, as well as additional provisions relating to the cancellation process.
+- 2.4.1.2.3 On March 1, 2017, a circular was published concerning provisions for the wording of insurance plans which prescribe additional provisions that should or should not be included in an insurance plan.
+The provisions of the circular will enter into force as follows: for long-term care plans, motor property insurance (self-owned and third-party), personal accidents, dental insurance, travel insurance and life-savings insurance, on August 1, 2017; for insurance plans for medical expenses, on October 1, 2017, and for the other insurance plans, on December 1, 2017. - 2.4.1.2.4 On February 1, 2017, the Commissioner published a circular concerning the cancellation of insurance policies which prescribes that insureds are entitled to request cancellation of insurance policies by email, personal online account, call to a call center, fax and other methods chosen by the insurer, as well as additional provisions relating to the cancellation process.
 The provisions of the circular become applicable on July 1, 2017. - 2.4.1.2.5 On January 1, 2017, the Commissioner published a circular concerning project finance which sets out rules that will apply to financial institutions financing construction projects by means of the project finance method.
 The circular prescribes provisions concerning the issuing of payment voucher booklets for each apartment in the project to be used for any payment that the buyer makes for the price of the apartment; the issuing of bank guarantees by the financial institution for the amount paid by means of the original payment voucher or providing some other form of collateral, and information that must be included in the loan agreement.
 The circular also prescribes that in transactions where a financial institution undertakes part of the project financing using the project financing method, by cooperating with a third party, the financial institution is entitled not to perform the actions listed in the circular, provided that it verifies that these actions were carried out in full by the third party.
 The provisions of the circular apply from its date of publication.